Namespace Network Policies

 For any pods/workloads that existed pre deployment of Cilium/Network Policy Manager onto the cluster, those pods/workloads must be RESTARTED in order for policies to take effect.
 New pods/workloads do NOT need to be restarted.

-Org Admin or Project Admin or Workspace Admin role is required to create and use service mesh namespace policies.
+Org Admin or Project Admin or Workspace Admin role is required to create and use namespace network policies

 Managing Namespace Policies¶

 Creating a Namespace Policy¶

 In order to create a namespace policy, you must add namespace-scoped network policy rules to it.
 Refer here for instructions to create Network Policy rules.

 - Login to the controller and under Network Policy, navigate to the Policies screen.
 Select the namespace tab and click new policy

 - Give a name for the policy and click Create

 - Click Add Rules and add your namespace-scoped rules with the corresponding version you want to use

 Rules can be added to or removed from a policy using the same workflow.
 A new version needs to be created every time a policy is updated.